ishdeepkalra/veritext/README.md

 *   **🧠 Local AI Inference with Gemma 4:** Powered by Google's **Gemma 4** model running locally on your device's hardware via LiteRT.
 Enjoy state-of-the-art natural language processing without cloud dependencies.
 *   **🔒 100% Privacy-Preserving:** Completely offline analysis.
 Your SMS data is never uploaded, shared, or stored on any external servers.
-*   **⚡ "Always-On" Real-Time Scanning:** Employs a robust background foreground service (with Boot Receiver support) to instantly analyze new messages the moment they arrive, preventing the OS from killing the background protection process.
+*   **⚡ "Always-On" Real-Time Scanning:** Employs a robust foreground service (with Boot Receiver support) to instantly analyze new messages the moment they arrive, preventing the OS from killing the protection process.
 *   **🔔 Instant Intelligent Alerts:** Receive immediate notifications with a risk assessment and an AI-generated explanation if a malicious message is detected.
 *   **📱 Modern UI:** Built natively in Kotlin using **Jetpack Compose** for a seamless, fast, and beautiful Android user experience.